Onique-Unique/Medical-Coding-Tool/README.md

 # This program has the following:

-#### A Local ICD-10 Dictionary/ Database with the most common diagnosis stored in a data vairiable
+#### A Local ICD-10 Dictionary/ Database with the most common diagnosis stored in a data variable
 #### Ability to lookup a Diagnosis by its ICD-10 Code
 #### Ability to lookup ICD-10 Code by its Description
 #### Ability to identify if an ICD-10 Code is Billable